- Emergency contraception can prevent most pregnancies when taken after intercourse.

 - When there is a contraceptive failure or incorrect use, including:

 - condom breakage, slippage, or incorrect use;

-- three or more consecutively missed combined oral contraceptive pills;
+- 3 or more consecutively missed combined oral contraceptive pills;

-- norethisterone enanthate (NET-EN) progestogen-only injection taken more than two weeks late;
+- norethisterone enanthate (NET-EN) progestogen-only injection taken more than 2 weeks late;

 - depot-medroxyprogesterone acetate (DMPA) progestogen-only injection taken more than four weeks late;

-- the combined estrogen-plus-progestogen monthly injection taken more than seven days late;
+- the combined estrogen-plus-progestogen monthly injection given more than seven days late;

 - dislodgment, delay in placing, or early removal of a contraceptive hormonal ring or skin patch;